by Christine Salinas, Grants Manager

 Let’s face it, the college admissions experience is overwhelming!
 The essays.
 The standardized tests.
 The FAFSA!
-For many college students, getting in is the hard part.
-But for current and former foster youth who are pursuing higher education, staying in school can be the hardest part.
+For many college students, just getting in can be a big challenge.
+But for current and former foster youth who are pursuing higher education, staying in school is the hardest part.

 That’s why we’re thrilled that Senate Bill 150 is finally on Governor Gavin Newsom’s desk.
 If signed into law, the bill – authored by 15th District Representative Jim Beall - is expected to increase college retention and graduation rates among current and former foster youth by eliminating barriers to receiving financial aid.